hema2601/Custom_Packet_Steering/module/README.md

 1.0.2

 Added idle backlog and active idle activation.
 This messes with other schemes (IAPS+RFS/+RPS), which will need to be fixed.

+1.0.3

+Fixed some stability problems and updated some outdated defaults.
+The idle backlog is now fairly stable.
+IAPS+RPS was fixed, IAPS+RFS still does not work.
+(Consider simply removing?)